Updated: Dec 12, 2022

-In 2015 I met a lovely lady, much younger than me, but we clicked and moved in together, away from my home county of Hampshire, got a dog and were happy.
+Not long after that, I met a lovely lady, much younger than me, but we clicked and moved in together, away from my home county of Hampshire, got a dog and were happy.

 In time we managed to secure a property in Shropshire to buy and we moved in May 2019.
 This was it, I was back on the property ladder and we started to make plans for the works we could do to the home and the life we were going to create.